SPECTACLED LESSER GALAGO

 Behavior and Lifestyle

-Arboreal and nocturnal, spectacled lesser galagos are well adapted to moving swiftly through dark forests.
-They can leap up to 40 feet (12 m) between branches.
+Arboreal (tree-dwelling) and nocturnal (active at night), spectacled lesser galagos are well adapted to moving swiftly through dark forests.
+They can leap up to 40 feet (12m) between branches.
 This differentiates galagos from their cousins, the lorises, who move slowly and rarely jump.
-Spectacled lesser galagos tend to stick to the mid-canopy, and spend their days sleeping amidst thick vegetation, or in hollow tree trunks, tree forks, or old birds’ nests.
+Spectacled lesser galagos tend to stick to the mid-canopy and spend their days sleeping amidst thick vegetation, or in hollow tree trunks, tree forks, or old birds’ nests.
 While they are extremely agile and swift at night, if disturbed during the day, they usually react with slow movements (and wouldn’t you, too, if you were suddenly woken up?).

 Lesser galagos regularly urinate on their hands and feet, which is thought to help their grip and may be a form of scent marking.